ash0324/NumericalMethodsAlgorithms/README.md

 # NumericalMethodsAlgorithms
 ## Description
 * Repository containing three numerical methods algorithms I created
+* Each folder contains an algorithm along with a README.md file offering a brief description of each algorithm
 ## Contents
 * **falsePosition** - Performs falsePosition method to calculate roots of a function with user control over error and iteration count
 * **luFactor** - Performs LU Factorization with partial pivoting on a square matrix